rhr407/EVAGAN/README.md

 ```
 ## To Do
-The user will need to create the `cache` and `figs` folders in the project directory.
+The user will need to manually create the `cache` and `figs` folders inside the project directory.
 Within both folders, there will need to create folders for the respective dataset names.
 The code will be patched for the automatic creation of these folder/subfolders soon.